bcss/RentACar-Contract/docs/OPERATIONAL_RUNBOOK.md

 ### What Are Permission Toggles?

 Permission toggles are granular access controls that allow administrators to grant additional capabilities to users beyond their base role permissions.
-RCCMS implements three toggles:
+KarāraOS implements three toggles:

 - **canAccessReports**: Access to reports and analytics
 - **canCloseContracts**: Ability to close completed contracts